Fat Lie Theory: Acknowledgements

 \section{Acknowledgements}

-First of all, I would like to thank Ioan M\u{a}rcu\c{t}, Jo\~ao Nuno Mestre and Luca Vitagliano for giving many helpful comments on this work.
-I also take the opportunity to thank Sebasti\'an Daza-K\"uhn and \v{Z}an Grad for the discussions we had on the topic.
+First, I would like to thank Ioan M\u{a}rcu\c{t}, Jo\~ao Nuno Mestre and Luca Vitagliano for their many helpful comments on this work.
+I also thank Miquel Cueca, Sebasti\'an Daza-K\"uhn and \v{Z}an Grad for our discussions on this topic.
 The author acknowledges financial support by the Centre for Mathematics of the University of Coimbra (CMUC, \url{https://doi.org/10.54499/UID/00324/2025}) under the Portuguese Foundation for Science and Technology (FCT), Grants UID/00324/2025 and UID/PRR/00324/2025.
 I acknowledge FCT for support under the Ph.D.
 Scholarship UI/BD/152718/2022.
 This article is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology). \url{www.cost.eu}